sassoftware/sas-container-recipes/README.md

 - The images are pushed to the namespace in the Docker Registry, which is located at the Docker registry URL: `--docker-registry-namespace myuniquename`, `--docker-registry-url myregistry.myhost.com`.
 - SSSD is configured inside the container to allow the container authentication to connect to LDAP or Active Directory: `--addons "auth-sssd"`.

-**Note:** Before you use the auth-sssd addon, refer to the [documentation wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#auth-sssd) for information about prerequisites and how to use it.
+**Note:** Before you use the auth-sssd addon, see the [documentation wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#auth-sssd) for prerequisite information.

 ### Running Multiple Containers